bryanpaget/bryanpaget.github.io/src/posts/wing-chun.md

+---
+title: Wing Chun
+description: Wing Chun is a style of Kung Fu that originated in China's southern province of Guangdong.
+date: 2021-02-03
+tags:
+  - posts
+layout: layouts/post.njk
+---

 Wing Chun is a style of Kung Fu that originated in China's southern province of Guangdong.
 It was created in the 17th century by a woman named Ng Mui, who was a Shaolin nun.
 She combined her knowledge of martial arts with her observations of nature, specifically the movements of the crane and the snake, to create a highly effective fighting style.

 The name "Wing Chun" means "eternal springtime" in Cantonese, and the style is characterized by its efficiency, directness, and simplicity.
 It is a close-range fighting system that emphasizes trapping and striking techniques, along with footwork and sensitivity to the opponent's movements.